 Using a 7cm (2¾-inch) round cutter, cut out 20 circles from the puff pastry.
 Place on top of pies.
 Press edges together to seal.
 Cut out little football shapes from the puff pastry scraps and place one on top of each pie.
 You can score little lines for the laces on top too, if you have the patience.
 Brush tops of pies with egg, and prick with a fork.

 Bake for 15–20 minutes, or until pastry is golden brown.

-Serve with tomato sauce, chunky tomato relish or Easy spiced tomato chutney.
+Serve with tomato sauce or Easy spiced tomato chutney.

 - If you don’t have a 10cm (4-inch) round cutter, trace around a lid with a sharp knife (a lid from a 450g tin of Milo is the perfect size).

 - The Grand Final Day mini meat pies can be cooked the day before and stored in the fridge.